GetFeedback/kahpp-oss/README.md

 A _Kahpp Instance_ or just _Instance_ is a YAML file, essentially a configuration, but we can think of it as the description of the pipeline.

 ## Modules
-There are three main modules in Kahpp.
+There are various modules in Kahpp.
 Here is a quick overview:

 ### [kahpp-spring-autoconfigure](kahpp-spring-autoconfigure)